-VSA has been in Papua New Guinea (PNG) since 1970 and works with partners to strengthen the quality of education, community support networks and secure livelihoods for rural people.
-Since 2005 we have concentrated our efforts to work in three island provinces: East New Britain, West New Britain and New Ireland.
+VSA has been in Papua New Guinea since 1970 and works with partners to strengthen the quality of education, community support networks and secure livelihoods for rural people.
+Since 2005 we have concentrated our efforts to work in the New Guinea Islands' three provinces: East New Britain, West New Britain and New Ireland.
 Our volunteers work for local government and NGO partner organisations in such diverse areas as agricultural advice, gender equality, and IT training.
-VSA has a field office in Kokopo, East New Britain, staffed by an in-country Programme Manager.
+VSA has a field office in Kokopo, East New Britain, staffed by a Programme Manager and a Programme Administrator.

-PNG is the largest nation in the Pacific with a majority Melanesian population of just over six million.
-Over 850 indigenous languages are still in use by people from a society that ranges from traditional village-based life to modern urban living.
+Papua New Guinea has a majority Melanesian population of around six and half million people.
+Numerous indigenous languages are still in use by people from a society that ranges from traditional village-based life to modern urban living.

-Underlying PNG culture is the wantok system.
-Wantok, or ‘one talk’, refers to the people who speak your language or your extended family/clan; a Papua New Guinean’s primary loyalty will be to their wantoks.
+Underlying the Papua New Guinean culture is the wantok system.
+Wantok, or ‘one talk’, refers to the people who speak your language or your extended family/clan; a Papua New Guinean's primary loyalty will be to their wantoks.
 The country is predominately Christian, with indigenous faith and spirituality still important to many local people.

 What we’re doing in Papua New Guinea